 |Most track and field events||Soccer – restrict “heading” the ball|

-Although head trauma has not been shown to be associated with cavernous angioma hemorrhage, most physicians recommend that children with cavernous angiomas stay away from contact sports.
+Although head trauma has not been shown to be associated with cavernous malformation hemorrhage, most physicians recommend that children with cavernous malformations stay away from contact sports.
 Children should also be diligent about wearing a helmet in other situations in which there is an increased chance of head injuries, such as skateboarding, biking, scooter riding, or inline skating.
 Many physicians also encourage helmet use while snowboarding or skiing.
 A recent study from the Mayo Clinic offers reassurance about the safety of aerobic exercise.

 This is a very individual decision, but physicians often recommend to their patients that children be screened before school age.
 Genetic testing is possible and can be performed with a cheek swab or saliva sample.

-If a child tests positive for a genetic mutation, parents will need to decide whether to follow-up with an MRI.
+If a child tests positive for a genetic mutation, parents will need to decide whether to follow up with an MRI.
 Some parents wait until their child is old enough to lie still for the MRI without sedation.